On February 25th CfHAS Co-Director Richard Twine is a speaker at the following online symposium and book launch event – you can register for free here

 In June 2021 CfHAS will host the biennial conference of the European Association for Critical Animal Studies (EACAS).
-A call for papers will be available in late November 2020.
 This conference will be wholly virtual owing to the on-going pandemic and for reasons of sustainability.
+Abstract are due by end of February 2021 – for more info see here

 Call for Papers: Multispecies Heritage